This document describes the support status and in particular the security support status of the Xen branch within which you find it.

 Status, domU: Supported

-Status, dom0: Experimental
+Status, dom0: Supported, with caveats

 ARM only has one guest type at the moment